Support for Educators: Using Lexia Programs At Home

 eLearning for Educators with Lexia® Academy

-To refresh your knowledge or get up to speed on Lexia program features quickly, you can take advantage of free access to Lexia Academy through June 20, 2020*.
 Lexia Academy provides you with the opportunity to learn at your own pace through a series of eLearning courses.
-You’ll explore content around Lexia products as well as best practices for literacy instruction.
-You can complete the courses in any order and apply what you’ve learned to your own instructional plan in order to better support your students.
+You’ll explore content around Lexia products as well as best practices for literacy instruction and can complete the courses in any order.
+You can then apply what you’ve learned to your own instructional plan in order to better support your students.

 Accessing and Sharing Program Resources